About

 • Planning committee first meets in May.
 By September, the library opens at 571/2 North 69th Street.
 The collection moves to the McClatchy building in October.

-• Library moves into its current home at the Municipal Building, Long Lane and Garrett Road.
+• Library moves into its new home at the Municipal Building, located at Long Lane and Garrett Road.

 • Sarah Sellers, last resident of the Sellers Family property known as Hoodland, dies, leaving the property to the township for a library.